 Eamon’s academic background is in social movements, Gramscian/Marxian thought, and ideology.
 He also plays in a band.

 Dave is a recently elected parent-governor of Noel Park Primary School in Haringey, north London.
 Anything he writes for Social Justice First is in a personal capacity.

-Antoine is a UCL graduate currently studying International Relations at Sciences Po Paris.
+Antoine is a UCL & Sciences Po Paris graduate currently working as a consultant in London.
 His interests include development & environmental policy, international trade and French politics.
 He spends his spare time reading, playing music and trying to sing like David Bowie.

-Marc is a fourth year student of Economics and Philosophy at Trinity College, Dublin.
+Marc is pursuing a research masters in Public Policy and Development at the Paris School of Economics.
+He recently completed his BA in Economics and Philosophy at Trinity College, Dublin.
 His interests include doubting, questioning and learning the truth in matters of human importance, as well as uncovering the origins of Rhythm and Blues.